maddisondavid/KubernetesCIRunner/README.md

 chart provisions a `ServiceAccount` and namespace-scoped RBAC roles that grant the runner permission to launch Kaniko Jobs in the CI namespace and perform Helm upgrades in the deployment namespace.
 Configure `runner.gitTokenSecretName` to reference a secret containing a `token` key when authenticating to private Git repositories, and enable the optional PersistentVolumeClaim if you need the runner state to persist across pod restarts.
+When clusters use custom certificate authorities, enable `certificates.caBundle` to mount a ConfigMap-backed bundle into the runner pod; the chart automatically wires the mounted file to the `CA_BUNDLE_PATH` environment variable so both the Kubernetes client and GitHub requests trust the additional certificates.

 ## Development